zyingt/zyingt/README.md

 - 👋 Hi, I’m @zyingt
-- 👀 I’m interested in data analytics and AI
+- 👀 I’m interested in data analytics and data science
-- 🌱 I’m currently learning ML and cloud computing :)
+- 🌱 I’m currently learning more about machine learning through Kaggle projects (Ongoing: porto-seguro-safe-driver-prediction)
-- 💞️ I’m looking to collaborate on app developing and hackathons!
-- 📫 How to reach me ...

 <!---
 zyingt/zyingt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.